OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:75

-And Peter remembered the word Jesus had spoken: “Before the rooster crows, you will deny me three times.”
+And Peter recalled the words Jesus had spoken: “Before the rooster crows, you will deny me three times.”
 And he went outside and wept bitterly.